 For the digital nomad (like myself) Bangkok is perfect.
 For travel bloggers I’d say the best base.
 The photo below shows just one of the benefits of living in Bangkok.
 I took this photo just now while writing this blog.
 By paying extra for a nicer condo the condo feels like my own.
 I have privacy as neighbours live like city workaholics to pay bills.
 The communal facilities go relatively untouched.
 I now sit facing the condo infinity pool.
 Stillness, beer, a backdrop of city lights and mayhem passing on the street below.
 If I feel like a night out the elevator beside me brings me to the action of Sukhumvit streets.
 Maybe a beer and roadside barbecue nearby, a walk to Sukhumvit’s famous restaurants and nightlife or I’ll most likely be lazy with a Jacuzzi and sauna.
 So much opportunity and a whole lot of time.

 Recently we planned on leasing a second condo in outer Bangkok (Ratchayothin).
 After 2 weeks of annoyances we give up.
 Searching for affordable accommodation is frustrating.
 Finding budget accommodation even more so.
 What I would recommend is Craigslist.
 Listings are current and up-to-date and you save a bit of cash by cutting out the middleman.
 With other Free Listing Websites people often add property, find a tenant, and never return to take down the ads.
 Adverts can sit for years.
 Best to check post dates before getting excited.
 What area to live?
 I can only advise on Sukhumvit.
 A favourite with expats living in Bangkok.
 For prices in the Sukhumvit area the cheapest studios with annual contract will be around $200 per month (6,000 Baht).
 This is for the lower Sukhumvit areas and includes limited to no facilities and a trek (or motorbike taxi) to the nearest BTS Skytrain line.
 For healthier budgets I recommend renting through agencies.
 This removes a lot of the crap.
-I always use Acute Realty.
+I’ll highlight my property experiences here (to come).
 You can find some fantastic places for around $1000 per month (30,000 Baht).
 My condo is similar price.
 Fancy one bedroom unit, central Asoke area, short walk to interchange station (Metro and Skytrain), city views, infinity pool, gym etc. For me a nice place is essential when living in Bangkok.
 More so for digital nomads and location independent professions.
 Get a nice base then cut costs elsewhere.
 If planning to buy a condo (as I did) check our blog.

 Yes you can easily eat on a dollar (30–40 baht).
 Most local foods cost around a dollar.
 Food courts, bags of street food, backstreet restaurants.
 The choice is never-ending.
 Local foods can be intimidating to newcomers but after a month or two you won’t look twice at a McDonalds.
 Khao Rad Gaeng; canteen style pre-prepared Thai food are a local favourite.
 Include two cheap portions of curries on rice (30 Baht+).
 Food courts are in or around every major building.
 One of my favourite food courts is at my local mall Terminal 21 (Pier 21).
 Again Street Food is at every corner.
 Cheap local restaurants easily to find if you dare to look.
 Isaan Barbecues pop-up in evenings with booze and local banter (foods at 50 Baht).
 Food alone is worth living in Bangkok.
 For the less adventurous Big Mac meals cost $5 (150 Baht).
 All the major international Western and Asian franchises litter Bangkok streets and line the insides of every mall.
 A personal favourite for cheap international food and booze is Wine Connection.
 Great prices for high quality international products.
 Wine particularly cheap at Wine Connection (probably guessed from the name).
 A top choice for budget romance.